 The building Gamma houses laboratory and office space for innovation work and research in the fields of medicine and biotechnology.
 Gamma and its two neighbours, Alfa and Beta, provide some 25,000 square meters of premises space together, of which Karolinska Institutet leases two thirds.

 Over 60 life science and meditech companies are based in the research park where Alfa, Beta and Gamma stand, such as Swedish Orphan Biovitrum (Sobi), one of Europe's largest biomed companies, and the Science for Life Laboratory (SciLifeLab), which is a collaborative venture between Stockholm University, Karolinska Institutet, the Royal Institute of Technology (KTH) and Uppsala University.

 Alfa and Beta were completed in 2010.
-Gamma will be done in the summer of 2013.
-Karolinska Institutet will be owning the tenancy of Gamma, and sub-letting it to the Science for Life Laboratory and KISP AB.
+Gamma is completed in the summer of 2013.
+Karolinska Institutet owns the tenancy of Gamma, sub-letting it to the Science for Life Laboratory and KISP AB.

 Alfa, Beta and Gamma have all been given the same modern, characteristic oval design and a central communication passageway.
 With its seven storeys, Gamma is the tallest of the three.
 The blocks are linked together with an entrance via a common two-storey building called Delta.